MCV-Software/socializer/doc/manual.md

 Socializer is an application to use [VK.com](https://vk.com) in an easy and accessible way with minimal CPU resource usage.
 Socializer will allow you to interact with the VK social network by giving you access to the most relevant features such as:

 * Supports two factor authentication (2FA).
-* Basic post creation in your wall (including photos).
+* Post creation in user and community walls.
 * audio support.
 * Post comments.
 * like, unlike and repost other's posts.